-In Hungary, public health nurses support women preparing for pregnancy, during pregnancy and after delivery.
+There is no mandatory food fortification in Hungary, and the fortification of a staple pregnancy and after delivery.
 This service is provided free of charge and is financed by municipalities.
 Since the early 1980s, these nurses have been required to direct the attention of women to the fact that folic acid supplementation is effective in the prevention of anaemia.
 More recently, they have begun to tell women about the benefits of folic acid in helping to prevent congenital anomalies.